Planted aquariums are becoming increasingly popular, especially within the aquaculture scene.

 Hornwort can not only be a floating plant but can also be anchored to the substrate.
 It depends on the type of look you want within your aquarium.

-Hornwort has a long green stem with branches which lead into thin but darker colored leaves.
+Hornwort has a long green stem with branches that lead into thin but darker colored leaves.

 It is easily propagated through asexual reproduction via side shoots providing it gets enough light and nutrients.
 You should aim to keep it within an aquarium with a stable pH of 6.0-7.5 and a temperature of 59-86°F.